 |

-Equation [7] is called Ohm's Law.
-Multiply both sides of
+Equation [8] is called Ohm's Law.

-Ohm's Law by I to find that
+Ohm's Law by I, you find that the

-the resistance :
+multiplied by its resistance :

 |